 Method 1 – Twists:

-- Roll out your pastry to about 3mm thick on a dusting of pastry or simply unfold your pre-rolled sheets.
+- Roll out your pastry to about 3mm thick on a dusting of flour, or simply unfold your pre-rolled sheets.

 - Brush over a thin layer of mustard.